Francisco Tudela: First Vice President of Peru and Congressman

 In the 2000 general election, he was elected as First Vice President of Peru in the Peru 2000 ticket of Alberto Fujimori who triumphed in his second re-election with almost 3/4 of the vote amid public discontent and was also elected Congressman at the same time with 840,943 votes, the highest voted congressman of the year, and served as First Vice President of Peru from 28 July 2000 until resigning from the post and breaking with Fujimori in October of that year in protest at the conditions for the holding of the 2001 general elections, which included an amnesty for the military and the return to Peru of the adviser Montesinos.

 Tudela's resignation was accepted by Congress in November 2000.
 Fujimori's resignation had not previously been accepted and he was stripped of the presidency due to moral incapacity and abandonment of office.
 The fall of Fujimori dragged down his vice presidents.

 In November 2000, before the resignation of the vice presidents of Congress, Tudela was in charge of directing the parliament until the election of the new vice presidents, as he was the most voted Congressman of the most voted Party.

 Permanent Representative to the United Nations

 In 1999, he was appointed Permanent Representative of Peru to the United Nations, serving in that position and as president of the Latin American Group (GRULA) at the UN until 2000.

+Later career

+Tudela is a member of the Madrid Forum, an international alliance organized by Spanish political party Vox that comprises right-wing and far-right individuals.